Hannah Palmer Turns Up The Heat In A Red Bikini & Says ‘Baby I Wish You Would’

 “Who tf looks that good sitting down!!” raved an admirer.

-“Hi yes god, I want to look like her,” joked a fan.
+“Hi yes god, I want to look like her,” joked a third fan.

-Plus, fellow model Amanda Trivizas stopped by with a response to Hannah’s flirty captions.
+Additionally, fellow model Amanda Trivizas stopped by with a response to Hannah’s flirty captions.

 “I will,” she wrote.

 In addition, the model posted another bikini update just three days ago.
-She was seen this time rocking a light blue ensemble.
+She was snapped at that time while rocking a light blue ensemble.
 It was also a video clip, with Hannah exuding sultry vibes throughout.
-The top that she wore had a low neckline and was arguably too small, as her underboob peeked through.
-The bottoms had a high-rise cut that left her booty showing.
-She was seen enjoying herself poolside.
+Her top had a low neckline and was arguably too small, as her underboob peeked through.
+The bottoms had a high-rise cut that left her booty showing as she enjoyed herself by the poolside.